NEKiarie/RandomQuotesAPI/README.md

 ## Deliverables

+The data is rendered through the API(GameOfThrones API) and is available for consumption by the frontend.

 As a user, I can:

 1. See the quote received from the server, including its Character name.
 The user also has the ability to generate a new quote when the page loads.